Hidakagawa, Wakayama

 Hidakagawa (日高川町, Hidakagawa-chō) is a town in Hidaka District, Wakayama Prefecture, Japan.
-As of 31 October 2021, the town had an estimated population of 9,556 in 4246 households and a population density of 29 persons per km².
+As of 31 October 2021, the town had an estimated population of 9,556 in 4246 households and a population density of 29 persons per km^{2}.
 The total area of the town is 331.59 sqkm.

 Geography

 Hidakagawa is located in central Wakayama Prefecture.
 It is about 35 km east–west and about 10 km north–south.
 The Hidaka River runs through the central part, and about 90% of the total area is forest.
 It occupies about 7% of the total area of Wakayama Prefecture and is the third largest municipality in terms of area in the prefecture.